Visitors, volunteers and students on placement policy

 • Electronic devices and photography policy

-• Excursions, incursions and regular outings policy and procedure
+• Excursions, incursions and regular outings policy

 • Child safety and wellbeing policy